 After visiting the castle, go to the historic centre to discover Santiago Fortress (Rua da Fortaleza, 39, Sesimbra) and eat a delicious fresh fish dish in one of the restaurants you’ll find in the village and then get some tan in one of the beaches.

-If you fall in love (like I did) for Serra da Arrábida Nature Park and want to stay one or more nights to further enjoy this amazing place, know that Sesimbra is the perfect location to spend the night.
+If you fall in love (like I did) for Serra da Arrábida Natural Park and want to stay one or more nights to further enjoy this amazing place, know that Sesimbra is the perfect location to spend the night.

-Cape Espichel is one of the places you can’t miss while visiting this region.
 Aside from the lush cliffs, you can also see the lighthouse, the Sanctuary of Nossa Senhora do Cabo Espichel (also known as Sanctuary of Nossa Senhora da Pedra da Mula), the small chapel Ermida da Memória, an aqueduct and some dinosaur footprints.

-The small chapel Ermida da Memória was built next to the cliff in 1410 after Virgin Mary appeared to two fishermen who, according to the legend, saw her going up that cliff riding on a mule.
+The small chapel Ermida da Memória was built next to the cliff in 1410 after Virgin Mary had appeared to two fishermen who, according to the legend, saw her going up that cliff riding on a mule.

-The dinosaurs’ footprints can be seen on one of the cliffs in Lagosteiros beach (GPS : 38°25’12.7″N 9°12’29.9″W).
+The dinosaurs’ footprints can be seen on one of the cliffs, in Lagosteiros beach (GPS : 38°25’12.7″N 9°12’29.9″W).

-Throughout the years this place has become more and more a place of pilgrimage.
-King D. Pedro II has commissioned the construction of the church of Nossa Senhora do Cabo Espichel in 1701 (concluded in 1707), and some years later some lodges were built as well (known as Casas dos Círios) to accommodate the pilgrims.
+Throughout the years, this place has become more and more a place of pilgrimage.
+King D. Pedro II has commissioned the construction of the church of Nossa Senhora do Cabo Espichel in 1701 (concluded in 1707) and, some years later, some lodges were built as well (known as Casas dos Círios) to accommodate the pilgrims.